wizdmio/wizdm/apps/wizdm/src/assets/docs/en/start.md

 └── index.html
  ```
  ### Bootstrap and Routing
 As for any Angular application, the `main.ts` file bootstraps the `AppModule` loading and initializing all the common root level feature modules to be available across the application.
-The `AppComponent` impersonates the `body` element using `ViewEncapsulation.None`, so, for its styling to be applied globally and delegates the `NavigatorModule` to take over and manage the application routing inits `NavigationRoutingModule`.
+The `AppComponent` impersonates the `body` element using `ViewEncapsulation.None`, so, for its styling to be applied globally and delegates the `NavigatorModule` to take over and manage the application routing in its `NavigationRoutingModule`.

 ### Auth
 The `/auth` folder contains the main components and services implementing the user authentication pattern.
-User authentication, is handled by the `AuthService` belonging to the [@wizdm/connect](docs/connect) package and it is explained in full under the [Authentication section](docs/auth).
+User authentication, is handled by the `AuthService` belonging to the [@wizdm/connect](docs/connect) package and it is explained in full in [User Management](docs/user/auth).

 ### Dialogs
-The `/dialogs` folder contains the application's shared modal dialogs the most important of which are the login dialog, providing all the user interactions needed for user authentication and managemet, and the feedback dialog, providing a form to collect the user's feedbacks.
+The `/dialogs` folder contains the application's shared modal dialogs the most important of which are the login dialog.
 Every dialog is a self-contained module activated by its corresponding [ActionLink](docs/actionlinks) observer.

 ### Pages
 The `/pages` folder contains the application's pages.
 Every page is a self-contained module lazily loaded by the navigator while routing.